General Emacs Configuration

 Basic Configuration

-I begin with configuration of Emacs that isn’t package-specific.
-For instance, I hate a fat-finger that stop Emacs:
+I begin configuration of Emacs that isn’t package-specific.
+For instance, I hate to fat-finger a single letter that could stop Emacs:

 (setq confirm-kill-emacs 'yes-or-no-p)

-I like the rendering to curved quotes using text-quoting-style, because it improves the readability of documentation strings in the ∗Help∗ buffer and whatnot.
+I like the rendering of curved quotes using text-quoting-style, because it improves the readability of documentation strings in the ∗Help∗ buffer and whatnot.

-Changes and settings I like introduced in Emacs 28:
+Changes and settings I like introduced that were introduced in Emacs 28:

 (setq use-short-answers t